Westmount Here & There

 Video (25 minutes) with Ann Soden, Ad.
 E., Elder Law Lawyer and mediator, and Anna Kamateros, notary, in conversation with Financial Literacy Program Coordinator, Natalie Domingue.
 Includes information on how people can write their own “holograph will” while physically isolating, with pointers for minimizing the risk of challenges after death.

-Click to access Éducaloi’s detailed guide on Wills.
+Click to access Éducaloi’s detailed guide on Wills

 The Atwater Library Financial Literacy Program is funded by Canadian Heritage.

-ATWATER LIBRARY LUNCHTIME SERIES
+LUNCHTIME SERIES

-Thursday, February 2 from 12:30 pm to 1:30 pm
+Thursday, April 24 from 12:30 to 1:30 pm

-Friday, February 17 from 12:30 pm to 1:30 pm
+Friday, May 2 from 12:30 pm to 1:30 pm

-Feature image: Andrew BurloneOther featured articles
+Feature image: Andrew BurloneOther recent articles